mlaitinen/documentation/content/applications/finance/expenses.rst

 -----------------------------

-To record a new expense, begin in the main :menuselection:`Expenses` app dashboard, which presents the default :guilabel:`My Expenses to Report` view.
-This view can also be accessed from :menuselection:`Expenses app --> My Expenses --> My Expenses to Report`.
+To record a new expense, begin in the main :menuselection:`Expenses` app dashboard, which presents the default :guilabel:`My Expenses` view.
+This view can also be accessed from :menuselection:`Expenses app --> My Expenses --> My Expenses`.

-First, click :guilabel:`Create`, and then fill out the various fields on the form.
+First, click :guilabel:`New`, and then fill out the various fields on the form.

 - :guilabel:`Description`: Enter a short description for the expense in the :guilabel:`Description` field.
 This should be short and informative, such as `lunch with client` or `hotel for conference`.
-- :guilabel:`Product`: Select the product from the drop-down menu that most closely corresponds to the expense.
-For example, an airplane ticket would be appropriate for an expense :guilabel:`Product` named :guilabel:`Air Travel`.
+- :guilabel:`Category`: Select the expense category from the drop-down menu that most closely corresponds to the expense.
+For example, an airplane ticket would be appropriate for an expense :guilabel:`Catrgory` named :guilabel:`Air Travel`.
-- :guilabel:`Unit Price`: Enter the total amount paid for the expense in one of two ways:
+- :guilabel:`Total`: Enter the total amount paid for the expense in one of two ways:

   #.
-If the expense is for one single item/expense, enter the cost in the :guilabel:`Unit Price`
+If the expense is for one single item/expense, and the category selected was for a single item,
-     field, and leave the :guilabel:`Quantity` `1.00`.
+     enter the cost in the :guilabel:`Total` field (the :guilabel:`Quantity` field is hidden).
   #.
-If the expense is for multiples of the same item/expense, enter the price *per unit* in the
+If the expense is for multiples of the same item/expense, and the category selected was for an
-     :guilabel:`Unit Price` field, and enter the *quantity of units* in the :guilabel:`Quantity` field.
+     item that is a multiple (such as mileage), the :guilabel:`Unit Price` field appears and is populated with the unit price from the expense category form.
+Enter the *quantity of units* in the :guilabel:`Quantity` field, and the total cost will automatically be calculated and appears beneath the :guilabel:`Quantity`.

      .. example::
-        In the case of a hotel stay, for example, the :guilabel:`Unit Price` would be set as the cost *per night*, and set the :guilabel:`Quantity` to the *number of nights* stayed.
+        In the case of mileage driven, for example, the :guilabel:`Unit Price` is populated as the cost *per mile*.
+Set the :guilabel:`Quantity` to the *number of miles* driven, and the total is calculated.

-- :guilabel:`Taxes`: If taxes were paid on the expense, select the tax percentage using the drop-down menu.
-Tax options are pre-configured based on the localization setting selected when the database was created.
-Adding any new taxes should only be done when necessary.
+- :guilabel:`Included Taxes`: If taxes were configured on the expense category, the tax percentage and the total tax appears automatically.

   .. note::
-     When a tax is selected, the :guilabel:`Total` value will update in real time to show the added taxes.
+     When a tax is configured on an expense category, the :guilabel:`Included Taxes` value will update in real time as the :guilabel:`Total` or :guilabel:`Quantity` is updated.

+- :guilabel:`Employee`: Using the drop-down menu, select the employee this expense is for.
 - :guilabel:`Paid By`: Click the radio button to indicate who paid for the expense and should be reimbursed.
 If the employee paid for the expense (and should be reimbursed) select :guilabel:`Employee (to reimburse)`.
 If the company paid directly instead (e.g. if the company credit card was used to pay for the expense) select :guilabel:`Company`.
+- :guilabel:`Bill Reference`: If there is any reference text that should be included for the expense, enter it in this field.
 - :guilabel:`Expense Date`: Using the calendar module, enter the date the expense was incurred.
 Use the :guilabel:`< (left)` and :guilabel:`> (right)` arrows to navigate to the correct month, then click on the specific day to enter the selection.
-- :guilabel:`Bill Reference`: If there is any reference text that should be included for the expense, enter it in this field.
 - :guilabel:`Account`: Select the expense account that this expense should be logged on from the drop-down menu.
-- :guilabel:`Employee`: Using the drop-down menu, select the employee this expense is for.
 - :guilabel:`Customer to Reinvoice`: If the expense is something that should be paid for by a customer, select the customer that will be invoiced for this expense from the drop-down menu.
 For example, if a customer wishes to have an on-site meeting, and agrees to pay for the expenses associated with it (such as travel, hotel, meals, etc.), then all expenses tied to that meeting would indicate that customer as the :guilabel:`Customer to Reinvoice`.
-- :guilabel:`Analytic Account`: Select the account the expense should be written against from the drop-down menu.
+- :guilabel:`Analytic Distribution`: Select the account the expense should be written against from the drop-down menu.
 - :guilabel:`Company`: If multiple companies are set-up, select the company this expense should be filed for from the drop-down menu.
 If there is only one company, this field will be automatically populated.